Pintaius/LDmergeFM/README.md

 ## Notes

-`LDmergeFM` has not been tested with correlation files from `LDSTORE v2+`, please conduct a test run before using these in important analyses.
+`LDmergeFM` has not been tested with correlation table file from `LDSTORE v2+`, please conduct a test run before using these in important analyses.

 `LDmergeFM` can work with an arbitrary number of input matrices but in